jsoendermann/blueMandoTools/Readme.md

 # BlueServer

 BlueServer is a web app that turns lists of Chinese words and sentences into beautiful Anki cards.
-It is written in plain Go, HAML and coffee script and uses cc-cedict as its Chinese-English dictionary and the online dictionary of the Taiwanese Ministry of Education as its Chinese-Chinese dictionary
+It is written in plain Go, HAML and coffee script and uses cc-cedict as its Chinese-English dictionary and the online dictionary of the Taiwanese Ministry of Education as its Chinese-Chinese dictionary.
+You can see BlueServer live [here](http://thebluemandarinlab.com:8080/)

 ## Installation